ShenghuaCheng/high-risk-Cervical-Precancerous-Screening/README.md

 ### step 0
 > down load weight file, and save it in ./weights  (essential)
-> down demo lrwsi, and sace it in ./WSI_DEMO
+> down demo LRWSI, and sace it in ./WSI_DEMO
 ### step 1
 > create conda env, and make sure libs in requirements.txt is satisfied.
 > ```shlll